supercontainers/isc-tutorial/README.md

 14:00 - 14:15 Introduction to containers in HPC (Shane)
 Including defining jargon (containers, images, registries/repos,..)

-14:15 - 14:55 Build and run your first container with Podman (Shane)
+14:15 - 14:55 Build and run your first container (Eduardo)
-Including also minimal pull and run examples, to define these concepts
+Basic of containers and understanding the OCI Image Spec

-14:55 - 15:30 Deploy containers on a supercomputer (Marco)
+14:55 - 15:30 Deploy containers on a supercomputer (Alexis)

-15:30 - 16:00 High-performance containers (Marco)
+15:30 - 16:00 High-performance containers (Alexis)

 16:00 - 16:30 BREAK